-As a member the Department of English and Modern Languages, Dr. Nutter currently teaches courses in American Literature as well as in the Modern Novel and American Novel; for Honors, he frequently teaching seminars in Composition & Literature and American Literature I, as well as HONR 495-Senior Honors Thesis.
+As a member the Department of English and Modern Languages, Dr. Nutter currently teaches courses in American Literature as well as in the Modern Novel and American Novel; for Honors, he frequently teaches seminars in Composition and Rhetoric (ENGL 101), Composition & Literature (ENGL 102), and American Literature I & II (ENGL 201 & 202), as well as HONR 495-Senior Honors Thesis.

 He received his doctorate in English from the University of Mississippi in 1993; he also earned an M.Ed. in 2004 from the University of Virginia with a specialization in Gifted Education.

 A professor at Liberty since 1985 and Honors Director since 1995, he previously taught at Marshall University where he received his master's degree.
-He met his wife Laurie, also a Liberty professor, at Tennessee Temple University, where they both received their undergraduate degrees in English in the early 1980s.
+He met his wife Laurie, who is also a current Liberty professor, at Tennessee Temple University where they both received their undergraduate degrees in English in the early 1980s.

 Away from campus, he serves as a deacon in his church, Rivermont Avenue Baptist Church, and cooks the Family Night suppers and co-teaches an adult Sunday school class.
 When not in the LU classroom or at his church, he enjoys camping, fishing, driving his Jeep, and watching Orioles baseball.

 A full professor in the Department of English and Modern Languages, Dr. Ayres calls herself a Victorianist.
-She has published widely in 19th-century British scholarship, including 17 books and over 100 articles to date, and regularly presents papers at conferences.
+She has been widely published in 19th-century British scholarship, including 17 books and over 100 articles to date, and regularly presents papers at conferences.

-She oversees the Victorian Society, began the school's literary and arts magazine, has led trips abroad, and co-coordinates the annual Civil War Seminar.
+She oversees the Victorian Society, began Liberty's literary and arts magazine, has led trips abroad, and co-coordinates the annual Civil War Seminar.

-Her office is in the Honors Suite, DH 3310, where there is a lovely, but not too comfortable, pink settee.
+Her office is in the Jerry Falwell Library, Rm.
+361B, where there is a lovely, but not too comfortable, pink settee.

 In her role as professor at Liberty since 1991, Dr. Marilyn Gadomski teaches Child Psychology and Foundations of Learning, along with advising psychology interns in residence and online programs.